 Now Read This!

 Our Now Read This! newsletters offer suggestions for your next favorite read, from hidden gems to the latest hot pick.
-In this issue, you will find a featured book of the month, a blog post worth checking out, a curated selection of newly acquired and upcoming titles, and booklists for further reading.
+In this issue, you will find a featured book of the month, a special event worth checking out, a curated selection of newly acquired and upcoming titles, and booklists for further reading.
 Whether you prefer epic fantasies or hard sci-fi, your friendly BPL Reader Services Librarians have recommendations for every reader.

 Want more suggestions?
 Need fewer emails?